5 Powerful Ways to Take REAL Action on DEI (Diversity, Equity & Inclusion)

-Organizations should also help managers and teams evaluate the practices and policies that create the structures for how work gets done and shape the employee experience — and look for ways that unconscious bias creeps in.
-Scheduling, opportunities for networking, social norms, and flexible work arrangements are some potential areas for rethinking and improvement.
-Increasing flexibility will almost certainly boost productivity, too.
+Organizations should also help managers and teams evaluate the practices and policies that create the structures for how work gets done and shape the employee experience — and look for ways that bias creeps in.
+Are there ways to move beyond bias at your organization?
+Consider unspoken norms, scheduling, networking opportunities, and work arrangements — all potential areas for rethinking and improvement.

 Much of inequity is driven by long-established structures, unconscious assumptions, and experiences tied to social identity.

-Many companies are looking for new, more effective ways to attract, retain, engage, and enable a diverse workforce.
-By identifying a few key actions based on their context and needs, organizational leaders can fast-forward positive, more equitable outcomes and begin to fully see, appreciate, and engage all their talent.
+In closing, most organizations are looking for new, more effective ways to attract, retain, engage, and enable a diverse workforce.
+By identifying a few key actions in their DEI initiatives based on the unique context and needs of their organization, leaders can fast-forward positive, more equitable outcomes and begin to fully see, appreciate, and engage all their talent.

 Ready to Take the Next Step?

-We can partner with you to move your DEI initiatives forward and shift mindsets, behaviors, and practices towards more equitable, diverse, and inclusive teams and organizations.
-Learn more about our equity, diversity, and inclusion practice and solutions.
+We can partner with you to shift your organization’s focus on DEI and move your DEI training initiatives forward so mindsets, behaviors, and practices are more equitable, diverse, and inclusive.
+Learn more about our Equity, Diversity, and Inclusion practice and solutions.

 Frequently Asked Questions About Diversity, Equity & Inclusion (DEI) in the Workplace